Irad

-Irad (Irad) is a name in Hebrew.
-In the Book of Genesis, the grandson of Cain is Irad.
+Irad (עִירָד) is a Hebrew name.
+In the Book of Genesis, the grandson of Cain is Irad, Son of Enoch.

-Genesis 4:18, in a genealogical passage about the descendants of Cain, contains the only reference to Irad in the Bible: "To Enoch was born Irad; and Irad was the father of Mehujael, and Mehujael the father of Methushael, and Methushael the father of Lamech" (New Revised Standard Version).
+Genesis 4:18, in a genealogical passage about the descendants of Cain, contains the only reference to Irad in the Hebrew Bible: "To Enoch was born Irad; and Irad was the father of Mehujael, and Mehujael, the father of Methushael, and Methushael the father of Lamech" (New Revised Standard Version of the Christian Bible).

-The lineage of Cain in Genesis 4:17-22 closely parallels the lineage of Cain's brother Seth found in Genesis 5:1-32.
-In terms of the Documentary hypothesis, the genealogy of Cain is attributed to the Jahwist source, while the genealogy of Seth is attributed to the Priestly source.
-The J list and P list contain seven pairs of similar names, and the "Irad" of the Jahwist source is parallel to the "Jared" of the Priestly source.
+The lineage of Cain in Genesis 4:17–22 closely parallels the lineage of Cain's brother, Seth, found in Genesis 5:1–32.
+In terms of the documentary hypothesis, the genealogy of Cain is attributed to the Jahwist source (J), while the genealogy of Seth is attributed to the Priestly source (P).
+The J list and P list contain seven pairs of similar names, and the "Irad" of the J source is parallel to the "Jared" of the P source.